 Meanwhile, the state’s previous governor, Rep. Scott Walker, faced the wrath of democrats in a heated recall election after he worked to virtually destroy the state’s teacher’s union and neuter other public employee unions.
 Mr. Walker narrowly weathered his recall, but the state’s political climate never recovered from his toxic reign.
 Well known to have been bankrolled largely by the infamous Koch brothers, it was easy for many Wisconsinites to see the former governor as a case study in conflict of interest, and in turn to feel that all republicans were to be suspected of being controlled by outside money.

-And so it goes on in the Badger state.
+And so it goes in the Badger state.
 Now, sadly — for anyone interested in a reasonable solution — feelings or opinions about the lockdown in Wisconsin tend to align with one’s deeply-ingrained political views, hampering any chance at reconciliation.
 Democrats in the legislature generally support the governor’s (comparably) lengthy lockdown, while most Republican legislators never wanted a lockdown in the first place and continue to strenuously object to the long one in progress.

 Some have now filed a lawsuit against the governor over the lockdown, charging him with circumventing the legislature.
 Other lawsuits have been filed against insurance companies that have refused to honor business interruption coverage for businesses losing money in the ongoing Covid plandemic.